 Does taking loxapine increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Studies in humans have not been done to see if loxapine increases the chance for birth defects above the background risk.
+Studies have not been done to see if loxapine increases the chance for birth defects above the background risk.

 I need to take loxapine throughout my entire pregnancy.
 Will it cause symptoms in my baby after birth?